 Selling franchises is a lot harder than getting a consumer to come to one of your locations.
 The buying cycle is a lot longer.
 The price tag is a lot bigger.
 And in an environment where everyone is getting kudos for making the cash register ring, it’s tempting to focus on the immediate sale versus the BIG sale.
-There’s a danger of treating franchise development like the red-headed stepchild.
+There’s a danger of treating strategic franchise development like the red-headed stepchild.

 Franchise development often gets the short end of the budget stick because the consumer side of the franchise is supported by ad fund dollars.
 You may think, “It’s good enough.
 We’ll make up the numbers later.”
 Or, “Everyone else is getting fewer leads, too.”
 Or maybe your leads are great, but you aren’t getting the actual sales and success from those leads that you desire.

 Another common situation is the CEO announces that you need more franchise development sales, and you’re off to the races trying to develop a quick digital lead generation plan with the budget you’ve been given to meet those metrics.
 Whatever your case may be, there’s a better way to make your franchise development marketing program better.

 A franchise development program is just that: a comprehensive program.
 It’s not just Facebook ads or LinkedIn ads or relying on brokers and portals or public relations.
 It’s a complete program developed by you, as the franchisor, with multiple platforms and strategies that you control and monitor.

 Here are seven areas for you to concentrate on for the long game:

 - Product satisfaction and execution build brands more than marketing dollars do.

 - Your franchise has to offer a solid business opportunity.

 - Your website is the single most important piece of your franchise development program.